 Buildings represent a significant part of our impact on the environment.
 To deal with energy and climate change issues, it is absolutely critical that we have people who are trained to design and retrofit high-performance buildings.
 Other graduate or professional programs might specialize solely on technical requirements, which misses the fact that real building design is inherently interdisciplinary.
 Problems that arise in building design often emerge from the fact that engineers and architects aren’t speaking the same language; our intent is to build project work teams that bring both groups together and teach students to communicate across fields through real-world design projects.

-The focus on real-world projects is perhaps one of the greatest strengths of the High Performance Building program.
+The focus on real-world projects is perhaps one of the greatest strengths of the Master of Engineering Leadership (MEL) in High Performance Buildings program.
 Students will benefit from a tightly integrated curriculum of traditional courses with major project work, having the opportunity to do real work on an existing building and a new building under design using the tools they are learning in the other courses on these capstone projects.
 We are getting these projects from the UBC campus planning office, who will bring together our student teams with outside professional design teams.
 They are very keen to engage our students to explore issues that might not be fully explored in the existing work plan.

 We’ve had extremely enthusiastic feedback from industry.
 Many professionals in the local community are eager to teach in the program because they are having trouble finding people trained in these areas.
 Their perspective will be of great benefit to students.
 Learning from instructors who’ve been directly involved in sometimes messy relationships between owners and clients, and who have negotiated often conflicting requirements – such as cost and energy performance – will be an important part of the program’s training and education.